[PREV - BROWSE_SEQUENCE] [TOP]

 be placed off to the side.
 ATOMIC_THOUGHT

-In practice, however, there's usually
+In practice, however, there's usually not

-not enough freedom of placement to
+enough freedom of placement to follow this

-follow this rule rigorously: links
+rule rigorously: links must be placed

-that has some proximity to the
+anywhere they fit that has some proximity

-appropriate text.
+to the appropriate text.

 oo Indicating The Strength of a NEXT Link